Dirichlet spectrum of the paradigm model of complex PT-symmetric potential: $V(x)=-(ix)^N$: Introduction

 \section{Introduction}

-A non-Hermitain (complex) Hamiltonian is PT-symmetric [1], if it is invariant under the joint action of Parity (P: $x\rightarrow -x$) and Time-reversal (T: $i\rightarrow -i$) transformations.
-The PT-symmetry is called exact or unbroken if discrete eigenvalues are real and eigenstates are also eigenstates of PT: PT$\psi_n=(-1)^n \psi_n$ [1].
+A non-Hermitian (complex) Hamiltonian $H$ is PT(Parity-Time)-symmetric [1], if it is invariant under the joint action of Parity (P: $x\rightarrow -x$) and Time-reversal (T: $i\rightarrow -i$) transformations.
+Under the PT-symmetry of a Hamiltonian there are two parametric regimes of unbroken (exact) and broken PT-symmetry as per the behavior of eigenstates of $H$.
+If eigenstates of $H$ are also eigenstates of PT: PT$\psi_n=(-1)^n \psi_n$ [1] PT-symmetry is called unbroken (exact) and eigenvalues are real.
 This happens below or above a critical value of a potential parameter.
-For instance, for $V_{BB}(x,N)$ the entire spectrum is real and PT-symmetry is exact if $N\ge2$.
-Otherwise, the PT-symmetry is spontaneously broken, eigenvalues are complex conjugate pairs and the corresponding eigenstates flip under PT: PT$\psi_{E}=\psi_{E^*}$.
+For instance, for $V_{BB}(x,N)=-(ix)^N$ the entire spectrum is real and PT-symmetry is exact if $N\ge 2$.
+Otherwise, the PT-symmetry is spontaneously broken and eigenvalues are complex conjugate pairs (see Fig. 4, for $N<2$).
+The corresponding eigenstates flip under PT: PT$\psi_{E}=\psi_{E^*}$.
+In the parametric domain of broken PT-symmetry all or most of the eigenvalues are complex conjugate pairs excepting a few low lying ones.
+But in the unbroken domain (e.g., $N\ge 2$) all eigenvalues are real.

-The first Complex PT-Symmetric Potential(CPTSP) $V_{BB}(x,N)=-(ix)^N$ proposed by Bender and Boettcher [1] has brought a paradigm shift in quantum mechanics.
+The first Complex PT-Symmetric Potential(CPTSP) $V_{BB}(x,N)$ proposed by Bender and Boettcher [1] has brought a paradigm shift in quantum mechanics.
 It proposes that even non-Hermitian Hamiltonians can have real discrete spectrum.
+Based on the numerical computations they conjectured that the entire discrete spectra of $V_{BB}(x, N)$ for $N\ge 2$ were real.
+Using spectral determinants, the Bethe ansatz, the Baxter relation,the monodromy group, and a broad spectrum of techniques used in conformal quantum field theory, Dorey et al [2] proved that the spectrum $V_{BB}(x,N)$ for $N\ge 2$ is entirely real, positive and discrete [3].

-Based on the numerical computations they conjectured that the entire discrete spectra of $V_{BB}(x, N)$ were real.
-The parametric evolution of the spectra $E_n(N)$ of $V_{BB}$ is known to be analytically continued for $N\ge 2$.
-Here, we illustrate Kato's [2] theorem that a Hamiltonian $H(\lambda)$ which is an analytic function of a real parameter $\lambda$, its eigenvalues ($E_n$) need not be analytic function of $\lambda$, instead they may be non-analytic at IPs.
-Employing three methods, we present the evolution of the Dirichlet spectra for the first five eigenvalues $E_n(2 \le N <12)$, which are continuous but non-analytic at $N=4,8$.
-At these two IPs the first derivative is discontinuous and most distinctly $V_{BB}$ becomes a flat-top Hermitian barrier, it is where the Dirichlet spectrum is null and one gets reflectivity zeros [3,4].
+The parametric evolution of the spectra $E_n(N)$ (1) [1] of $V_{BB}$ is analytically continued for $N > 4$, ignoring the fact that for $N>4$ there are more than one pair of complex turning points in contrast to the cases when $2\le N\le 4$.
+Here, we illustrate Kato's [4] theorem that a Hamiltonian $H(\lambda)$ which is an analytic function of a real parameter $\lambda$, its eigenvalues ($E_n$) need not be analytic function of $\lambda$, instead they may be non-analytic at Isolated Points (IPs).
+Employing three methods, we present the parametric evolution of the Dirichlet spectra for the first five eigenvalues $E_n(2 \le N <12)$, which are continuous but non-analytic at $N=4,8$.
+At these two IPs the first derivative is discontinuous and most distinctly $V_{BB}$ becomes a flat-top Hermitian barrier, it is where the Dirichlet spectrum is null and one gets discrete reflectivity zeros [5,6].